A Visual Approach to LINBIT SDS

-Here at LINBIT®, we live at the command prompt, but on occasion, getting a graphical view of things can be enlightening, so we have developed a new graphical interface for LINSTOR® that is now available to our customers with a brand new and exciting interface.
+Here at LINBIT®, we live at the shell prompt, but on occasion, getting a graphical view of things can provide benefits, so we have developed a graphical user interface (GUI) for LINSTOR® that is available to LINBIT customers with an exciting interface and sensible workflows.

-The LINBIT GUI allows you to view complex LINSTOR environments quickly and provides administrators who are unfamiliar with working from the command line in Linux to promptly observe the status of deployments without the need to ‘ssh’ into the controller node and then run CLI commands.
-The GUI allows the deployment of new resources and editing of existing resources.
+The LINBIT GUI allows you to view complex LINSTOR environments quickly and also lets administrators who are unfamiliar with the command line promptly observe the status of deployments without the need to resort to the CLI.
+By using the GUI, you can deploy new storage resources or edit existing resources.
 You can easily take control over your NFS, iSCSI, NVMe-oF targets, and much more.

 For existing LINSTOR customers, installing the LINBIT GUI is as simple as using your distribution’s package manager to get up and running in just a few moments.
-From your controller node, execute the appropriate command below to install the latest version of the LINBIT GUI.
-Your repositories should already be configured to provide access to our servers.
+From your LINSTOR controller node, enter the appropriate command below to install the latest version of the LINBIT GUI.

 The installation should only take a few seconds.
 Once the package has been installed, the GUI is ready to go.
 No additional actions are required.